 Descartes sought to replace “real qualities” with a mechanistic account of qualities in objects.
 He rendered light as a property of particles and their motions: it is a “tendency to move” as found in a continuous medium and radiating out from a luminous body.
 When light strikes an object, the particles that constitute light alter their rotation about their axis.
 “Spin” is what makes light have one color rather than another.
 When particles with one or another degree of spin interact with the nerves of the retina, they cause those nerves to jiggle in a certain way.
 This jiggling is conveyed to the brain where it affects the animal spirits, which in turn affect the mind, causing the mind to experience one or another color, depending on the degree of spin and how it affects the brain.
-Color in objects is thus that property of their surface that causes light particles to spin in one way or another, and hence to cause one sort of sensation or another.
-There is nothing else in the surface of an object, as regards color, than a certain surface-shape that induces one or another spin in particles of light.
+Color in objects is thus that property of their surface that causes light particles to spin in one way or another, and hence to cause one sensation or another.
+There is nothing else in the surface of an object, as regards color, than a certain surface-shape that induces various spins in particles of light.

 Ibn al-Haytham also explained that distance can be perceived by an observer's being sensitive to the number of equal portions of ground space that lie between the observer and a distant object.
 Descartes did not adopt this explanation.
 However, Descartes used his mechanistic physiology to frame a new account of how distance might be perceived, a theory different from anything that could have been found in Ibn al-Haytham.

 In Kepler's new theory of how the eye works, an image is formed on the retina as a result of refraction by the cornea and lens.
 For objects at different distances, the focal properties of the system must be changed, just as the focal length of a camera is changed.
 There were several theories of how this might occur, but Descartes accepted the view that the lens changes shape or “accommodates” for near and far vision.
 He then theorized that this change in the shape of the lens must be controlled by muscles, which themselves are controlled by nerve processes in the brain.

 The things that readers find valuable in Descartes' work have changed over the centuries.
 We have seen that his natural philosophy had an immediate impact that lasted into the eighteenth century.
 His theory of vision was part of that heritage, as were his results in mathematics.
 We have also seen that his mechanistic account of the psychology of the sensitive soul and his view that animals are like machines were revived in the nineteenth century.

 The fortune of the metaphysical and epistemological aspects of Descartes' philosophy is complex.
 In his own time, he inspired a raft of followers, who sought to develop his metaphysics, epistemology, natural philosophy, and even to add a worked-out ethics.
-These authors included Geraud de Cordemoy, Arnold Geulincx, Antoine Le Grand, Nicolas Malebranche, Pierre Regis, and Jacques Rohault.
+These authors included Geraud de Cordemoy, Arnold Geulincx, Antoine Le Grand, Nicolas Malebranche, Regis, and Rohault.
 The British philosopher Henry More at first followed Descartes but subsequently turned against him.
 Other major philosophers, including Benedict de Spinoza and G. W. Leibniz, were influenced by Descartes' thought but developed their own, distinct systems.

-In the end, Descartes' legacy in part consists of problems he raised, or brought into prominence, but did not solve.
+In the end, Descartes' legacy partly consists of problems he raised, or brought into prominence, but did not solve.
 The mind–body problem is a case in point.
 Descartes himself argued from his ability clearly and distinctly to conceive mind and body as distinct beings to the conclusion that they really are separate substances.
 Most philosophers today accept neither the methodological basis for his claim nor the claim itself.
 Indeed, since the time of Kant, few philosophers have believed that the clear and distinct thoughts of the human mind are a guide to the absolute reality of things.
 Hence, the notion that even clear conceivability discerns metaphysical possibility is not accepted.
 Moreover, few philosophers today are substance dualists.